Saturday, December 2, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Good endurance

 The Toshiba RC100 has decent endurance, including a three-year warranty with a 0.45 drive write per day (DWPD) rating.
-In other words, you can write up to some 45 percent of the drive’s capacity per day and every day and it will last for three years.
+In other words, you can write up to some 45 percent of the drive's capacity per day and every day, and it will last for three years.

 Specifically, if you get the 480GB capacity, the daily amount you can write to for three years straight is about 210GB.
-Obviously, the less you write the longer it’ll last.
-Most of us don’t write more than 10GB per day and some days we don’t write anything at all.
+Obviously, the less you write, the longer it'll last.
+Most of us don't write more than 10GB per day, and some days, we don't write anything at all.

-While the Toshiba RC100’s endurance is not the best I’ve seen — the Samsung 970 Pro, for example, has more than double its endurance –, the drive has more than enough writes for any average user.
+While the Toshiba RC100's endurance is not the best I've seen—the Samsung 970 Pro, for example, has more than double its endurance --, the drive has more than enough writes for any average user.

 Satisfying performance

-Considering the RC100’s modest specs, I didn’t expect it to outdo any other NVMe drives in performance, and it didn’t.
-It was indeed the slowest NVMe SSDs among recent drives, all of which features x4 PCIe.
+Considering the RC100's modest specs, I didn't expect it to outdo any other NVMe drives in performance, and it didn't.
+It was indeed the slowest NVMe SSDs among recent drives, all of which feature x4 PCIe.

 Toshiba RC100 SSD Copy Score